sjdv1982/seamless/sphinx/source/explained.md

 Second, Seamless is a framework for building *workflows* (dataflow programming), i.e. dependency graphs.
 There are essentially three ways you can do this: stream-based (NoFlo), file-based (NextFlow, Snakemake) or cell-based (Jupyter, Excel).
 Again, Seamless follows the cell-based approach.

-Third, Seamless is a framework for *reproducible* computing.
+Third, Seamless is a framework for *reproducible* computation.
-The idea is that by observing some simple rules in your code, you gain reproducibility and interactivity for free.
+The idea is that by following some simple rules in your code, you gain reproducibility and interactivity for free.
 Unlike interactivity, which is everywhere in Seamless, reproducibility is mostly hidden from the user.

-In a nutshell, most of Seamless revolves around ***cells***, that hold the data and code, and ***transformers***, that do the computation.
+In a nutshell, most of Seamless revolves around ***cells***, that hold the data and code, and ***transformers***, that do reproducible computation.
 Transformers take cells (including code cells) as input and have a single cell as output.

 ### Checksums

 What makes Seamless special is that cells don't hold values or filenames, but ***checksums*** (aka hashes, aka content-addressed storage).
 This has several implications.
-First, unlike e.g. NextFlow, you aren't tied to a hierarchy of files, carefully named and accessible on a mounted file system.
+First, unlike e.g. NextFlow, you aren't tied to a complex hierarchy of files.
 Although in Seamless you *can* mount a cell to a file, it just means that the cell's checksum tracks the file content when it changes (and vice versa).
 Computations can be executed anywhere, without copying over any files first.
 Second, it means that copying a cell is always free in terms of space, in the same way that a hardlink to a file is always free (but copying a file or value is not).
 Third, although they give the illusion of wrapping an in-memory value, Seamless cells do no such thing.
 They just contain checksums, and data values are obtained only when they are needed.
 Checksums are small, and a workflow description with checksums is small, but their underlying data can be much larger than what fits in memory, or on disk.
 In other words, big data is possible with Seamless.

-On the flip side, you can't automatically assume that you have a cell's data buffer at your fingertips.
-By default, Seamless sets up a simple in-memory checksum-to-buffer store, but that reintroduces some of the problems (potential memory issues, file copying) of using files and values instead of checksums.
+On the flip side, you can't automatically assume that you have a cell's data at your fingertips.
+By default, Seamless sets up a simple in-memory checksum-to-data store, but that reintroduces some of the problems (potential memory issues, file copying) of using files and values instead of checksums.
 These problems can be minimized by manually configuring your data storage.
 In this way, data can be read piece-meal from disk or over the network instead of being in-memory all the time.
-Alternatively, you can delegate a computation over the network to where the data resides.

-The final implication is that since transformers are also based on checksums, and since these checksums fully describe the computation (parameters *and* code *and* result), you can replace a computation with its result, and replace a result with its computation (referential transparency).
+The final implication is that since transformers are also based on checksums, and since these checksums fully describe the computation (input *and* code *and* result), you can replace a computation with its result, and replace a result with its computation (referential transparency).
 This is very beneficial for ***reproducibility***, and it provides ***reactivity***: after cell updates, it is always obvious which computations need to be re-executed.
 No need for manual re-execution (Jupyter) or reliance on file modification times (Snakemake).
 Finally, it means that computations are small to describe, and can run anywhere, as long as they can locate the data of their input checksums.
 More details are in the transformation section.

 ### Interactivity